 5/22/2013 | Deland, Fla. | Attendance: 287

-DeLAND, Fla. – Opening the program’s third appearance at the Atlantic Sun Conference Championship, the second-seeded FGCU baseball team dropped its first contest on Wednesday evening, falling to seventh-seeded Kennesaw State, 3-1, at Melching Field on the campus of Stetson University in DeLand, Fla.
+FORT MYERS, Fla. – Seeking the program’s first-ever Atlantic Sun Championship title, the second-seeded FGCU baseball will begin its quest when it goes up against seventh-seeded Kennesaw State on Wednesday, May 22 at 5 p.m. at Melching Field on the campus of Stetson University in DeLand, Fla.

 Winning 15 of their last 17 games and 13 of their final 15 A-Sun contests, the Eagles’ wrapped up the regular season holding a 37-18 overall record, which incorporates a 19-8 mark in A-Sun Conference action to earn the league’s No. 2 seed.
 The Owls enter the contest as the No. 7 seed after finishing up the year at 26-28 overall and 13-14 in the A-Sun standings.

 Over the final five A-Sun series of the year, the Green and Blue combined to hit .330 with 117 runs scored and 105 RBI, with 49 extra-base hits and a .464 slugging percentage.
 During that stretch, the Eagles recorded 13 games with 10 or more hits, culminating with a team A-Sun single-game best 20 hits in the final contest of the season against Stetson.
 FGCU had eight players hitting above .300 in those 15 league games, highlighted by two over the .415 mark, as they connected for 11 home runs, including one grand slam, and earned three-straight A-Sun Player of the Week selections to wrap up the season.